kstrikis/mcpmonkey-site/docs/mcp-servers.md

    - Firefox extension that interacts with your browser
    - Communicates with the MCP server via internal WebSocket connection (port 3025)
    - Executes browser operations requested by the server

-The browser extension and MCP server communicate via a WebSocket connection, but this is purely internal.
-External AI tools connect to the MCP server only through stdio transport.
+   - Loads and manages custom MCP scripts

+3. **Custom MCP Scripts** (`.mcp.js` files):
+   - Define additional tools and capabilities
+   - Inject code into matching websites
+   - Provide website-specific functionality to AI tools

+The components communicate securely, allowing AI tools to interact with both the browser and specific websites in a controlled manner.

-## Available MCP Tools
+## Built-in MCP Tools

-The MCPMonkey server provides the following tools to AI models:
+The MCPMonkey server provides these built-in tools to AI models:

 ### browserAction Tool